 The Hill Country provides a more relaxed, subdued counterpoint to San Antonio’s vibrant Tex-Mex explosion, and a visit here is a great way to round out your Texas itinerary.

 Begin your Hill Country day trip in Fredericksburg, one of the most well-known towns in the region.
 A stroll down Main Street includes antique shops, wine-tasting rooms and art galleries.
 If you’re there on the first Friday of the month, check out the First Friday Art Walk, when galleries stay open late and visitors can meet local artists and enjoy locally made treats and wines from area vineyards.

-Your Fredericksburg itinerary should include the National Museum of the Pacific War, a museum dedicated to the 2 million men and women who served in World War II alongside Fredericksburg’s native-son Fleet Admiral Chester W. Nimitz, who led them to victory in the Pacific Theater.
-The country’s only museum dedicated to the Pacific Theater offers immersive exhibits that put visitors in the middle of the action, including a spine-tingling multimedia recreation of the bombing of Pearl Harbor.
+A Fredericksburg itinerary should include the National Museum of the Pacific War dedicated to the 2 million men and women who served in World War II alongside the Fredericksburg native son Fleet Admiral Chester W. Nimitz, who led them to victory in the Pacific theater.
+The country’s only museum dedicated to the Pacific theater offers immersive exhibits that put visitors in the middle of the action, including a spine-tingling multimedia re-creation of the bombing of Pearl Harbor.